 (6) The mailing address of the corporation's principal office; and

 (7) An e-mail address where informational notices and reminders of annual filings may be sent, unless there is a technical inability to comply.

 (b) The articles of incorporation may set forth:

 (1) The names and addresses of the individuals who are to serve as the initial directors;

 (2) Provisions not inconsistent with law regarding:

-(A) Managing the business and regulating the affairs of the corporation;
+(A) Managing and regulating the affairs of the corporation; or

-(B) Defining, limiting and regulating the powers of the corporation, its board of directors and shareholders; or
+(B) Defining, limiting and regulating the powers of the corporation, its board of directors and members or any class of members;